douglasdavis/pygram11/README.md

 ### From conda-forge

-For a simple installation process via the `conda` package manager [pygram11 is part of conda-forge](https://anaconda.org/conda-forge/pygram11).
+For installation via the `conda` package manager [pygram11 is part of conda-forge](https://anaconda.org/conda-forge/pygram11).

 ```none